chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 Upgrading and the ``automate-ctl setup`` command
 -------------------------------------------------------------------

 The ``automate-ctl setup`` command used during the Chef Automate installation process is intended to simplify the initial configuration of your Chef Automate cluster.
-If your cluster is up and running, you don't need to run this command; however to set up additional runners with the ``automate-ctl install-runner`` command, running ``automate-ctl setup`` is recomended to ensure all required files are in the correct place.
+If your cluster is up and running, you don't need to run this command; however to set up additional runners with the ``automate-ctl install-runner`` command, running ``automate-ctl setup`` is recommended to ensure all required files are in the correct place.

 Upgrading to Push Jobs Server 2.1 and Later
 -------------------------------------------------------------------